tomhrr/cosh/doc/all.md

    time it took to receive the response.
 The generator will return results as they are received.

+ - `dig`: takes a DNS record type and a DNS name, and returns the DNS response for that query.
+The result from the call is a hash, including separate entries for the header, question, answer, and authority sections from the DNS response.

 #### Miscellaneous functions

 `rand` takes a floating-point value and returns a random value between